cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

 A control hazard occurs when a jump or branch instruction is executed, as instructions following the jump/branch are already being processes through the pipeline when the jump/branch happens.

 Instructions following the jump/branch are replaced by a nop instruction through the use of the bubble mode of the pipeline stages.
-This operation is designated as bubble drop.
+This operation is designated as pipeline drop.

+.. requirement:: A_PIPELINE_DROP_01
+   :rationale: The pipeline drop is held asserted for two cycles to flush both the fetch and decode outputs.

+   The hazard module shall issue a pipeline drop request to the execute module on the rising edge of clk_i after the execute module has issued a branch request to the fetch module.
+The pipeline drop request shall be held asserted for two cycles.

+.. requirement:: A_PIPELINE_DROP_02

+   The execute module shall discard the decode module's output and output a pipeline bubble upon drop request from the hazard module.

 .. note:: It shall be noted that some of the performance impact of this kind of hazard could be mitigated but this feature is not included in version 1.0.0.